PowerShell/DscResource.Tests/README.md

 The test helper module (TestHelper.psm1) contains the following functions:
 **New-Nuspec**: Creates a new nuspec file for nuget package.
 **Install-ResourceDesigner**: Will attempt to download the xDSCResourceDesignerModule using Nuget package and return the module.
-**Initialize-TestEnvironment**: Initializes an enviroment for running unit or integration tests on a DSC resource.
+**Initialize-TestEnvironment**: Initializes an environment for running unit or integration tests on a DSC resource.
-**Restore-TestEnvironment**: Restores the enviroment after running unit or integration tests on a DSC resource.
+**Restore-TestEnvironment**: Restores the environment after running unit or integration tests on a DSC resource.

 ## Templates